-SEMESTER - I
+Semester - I

-Master of Science in Botany

-Program Specific Outcomes
+Master of Science (Botany) Semester-I Session 2021-22 Program Specific Outcomes

 - PSO1.
 Understand the nature and basic concepts of cell biology, biochemistry, taxonomy and ecology. - PSO2.
 Analyze the relationships among animals, plants and microbes. - PSO3.
 Perform procedures as per laboratory standards in the areas of biochemistry, bioinformatics, taxonomy, economic botany and ecology. - PSO4.
 Apply the knowledge of basic science, life Science and fundamental process of plants to study and analyze any plant form. - PSO5.
 Identify the taxonomic position of plants, formulate the research literature, and analyze non reported plants with substantiated conclusions using first principles and methods of nomenclature and classification in Botany.